QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/networking/index.md

 #### TCP (client)

-If you are familiar with [system calls](/programming-languages/low-level/system_calls/index.md), you should already know that low-level function such as `read` or `write` takes a file descriptor.
+If you are familiar with [system calls](/programming-languages/low-level/system_calls/index.md), you should already know that low-level functions such as `read` or `write` take a file descriptor.
 They work with `client_fd` then.

 ```cpp
 int client_fd = [...];